LSSTDESC/chroma/GettingStarted/index.md

 - lmfit
 - either astropy or pyfits

-Actually, astropy is a nice tool to have around for earlier analyses too, since we use it's console module to create a nice looking progress bar for steps that take a while when available.
+Actually, astropy is a nice tool to have around for the earlier analyses too, since, when available, we use its console module to create a nice looking progress bar for steps that take a while.

 Directory Structure
 -------------------